Why I am Running

 - Stop selling & leasing public land to private developers and instead invest in our public spaces

-- Require corporate developers to negotiate Community Benefits Agreements with residents on large projects to ensure the community has a voice in guiding the growth of our city
+- Require corporate developers to negotiate Community Benefits Agreements with residents on large projects to ensure community input and investment in public transit, affordable housing, and green spaces

 - Create an Office of Housing Stability to serve as a one-stop shop for housing assistance and make public the neighborhood-level eviction and displacement data the city currently isn't tracking to help us effectively target our policies